cosimameyer/cosimameyer.com/content/post/2021-03-16-how-to-get-a-zero-inbox-using-apple-mail/index.en.md

 ---
-title: How to get a zero inbox using Apple Mail
+title: How to Get a Zero Inbox Using Apple Mail
 author: Cosima Meyer
 date: '2021-03-16'
 slug: how-to-get-a-zero-inbox-using-apple-mail